It is a hereditary condition. This means that it is passed from mother to child at conception.

 Hemophilia is often diagnosed in the first year of an individual’s life.

 Without proper treatment, hemophilia is crippling and can often become fatal.

-Hemophilia can also be classified as severe, moderate, or mild, based on the percentage of the normal level of factor VIII or factor IX in the blood:
+Hemophilia can also be classified as severe, moderate, or mild based on the percentage of the average level of factor VIII or factor IX in the blood:

-Severe hemophiliacs with less than 1% of the normal level of factor VIII or IX in their blood bleed several times a month.
+Severe hemophiliacs with less than 1% of the average level of factor VIII or IX in their blood bleed several times a month.